turingschool/front-end-curriculum/lessons/redux-when-why.md

 * `productPreviewsContainer`
 * `breadcrumbsContainer`

+#### React-only Strategy
-If we were to build this with just React, each component would need to know exactly what category of clothing we were browsing *(Clearance > Dresses)* and our `sidebarFiltersContainer` and `productPreviewsContainer` would also need to know what filters we selected *(Size 4 > Color Black)*.
+If we were to build this with just React, each component would need to know exactly what category of clothing we were browsing *(Clearance > Dresses)* and our `sidebarFiltersContainer` and `productPreviewsContainer` would also need to know what filters we selected *(Size 4 > Color: Black)*.

 If we were to build this with just React, the only way we could share the same information across all three of these components would be to create **another** container component that stored all of that data in its state.
 It would have to wrap all three of our components and pass down the necessary data to each of them.

 And what happens when we decide to change our filters?
-If we want to look at red sweaters instead, now we have to pass that data back up to the mega-container, just to pass it right back down again, updating each of the child components.
+If we want to look at red sweaters instead, now we have to pass that data back up to the mega-container component, just to pass it right back down again, updating each of the child components.

 Additionally, our state can change from any three of these components.
 We can update the filters from the sidebar, we can update the clothing category by clicking on the breadcrumb links (e.g. if our breadcrumb links show *Women's > Clothing > Dresses* we could click on *Clothing*, effectively removing the *Dresses* category from our search), and we can click on a product preview to completely change our route and display the full product details, making most of the state we just stored in our mega-container irrelevant.